Surely he reflected and guessed; but may he be cursed how he plotted.

 —Halo: Contact Harvest Epilogue

-Truth knew that the best-case scenario was a quick a decisive war against the alien humans, to prevent the truth of the reasons for their annihilation from coming to light.
-And yet the hoped-for “short and sharp” war did not materialize.
-Though the Covenant destroyed hundreds of ships and turned the surfaces of dozens of world to slag, the humans still survived.
+Truth knew that the best-case scenario was a quick and decisive war against the alien humans.
+This would prevent the truth of reasons for the war from coming to light.
+And yet this did not happen.
+Though the Covenant destroyed hundreds of ships and turned dozens of human colonies to ash, the humans persisted.

 Throughout it all, Truth was saddled with less-than-ideal companions.
-Regret’s risky, aggressive behaviors and Mercy’s religious fervor were both variables he could not count on.
+Regret’s risky, aggressive behaviors and Mercy’s religious fervor were both unstable variables.
 As such, he began developing his own plans independent of the other Prophets.
 His reticence could be proven justified by the actions of Regret in 2531 and 2535.
 On the first occasion, Regret’s actions resulted in the destruction of a Forerunner fleet that could have sped up the war against the humans.
-On the second occasion, Regret commissioned the Sangheili Thel ‘Vadamee to root out and destroy Kig-Yar pirates who were trading with humans.
-In actuality this heresy was in fact sanctioned by Truth, who came very close to using the situation to track the humans to their ever-elusive homeworld.
-In the end the location of Earth once again eluded him, and more war was inevitable.
-Cheated from his opportunity to crush humanity with a decisive blow, Regret and Truth made amends, but it was clear that the longer Regret remained a Hierarch, the more dangerous he became.
+On the second occasion, Regret commissioned the Sangheili Thel ‘Vadamee to root out Kig-Yar pirates who were trading with humans.
+In actuality this scheme was sanctioned by Truth, who came very close to using the situation to track the humans to their ever-elusive homeworld.
+In the end the chance was lost.
+Cheated from his opportunity to crush humanity with a decisive blow, Regret and Truth made amends.
+But it was clear that the longer Regret remained a Hierarch, the more dangerous he became.

 Regret also had to contend with growing fractures in the traditional Sangheili-San’Shyuum alliance.
 Truth believed that the Sangheili had become splintered by doubt and a lack of faith in the Great Journey—at the exact time that Truth most needed the belief in the Great Journey to bind the Covenant together.
 To preserve the delicate balance of power when first learning of the Forerunner “relics”, Truth and Regret had relied on the Jiralhanae, brutish newcomers to the Covenant.
 Their blind devotion and religious fervor made them excellent pawns, and unlike the Sangheili they didn’t ask too many questions.
 The Jiralhanae thus made excellent agents for Truth, but the feuds between the Sangheili and the Jiralhanae in turn caused further divisions in the Covenant.
-Truth was trapped into a slow-motion feud: to favor the Jiralhanae meant angering the Sangheili, and possibly causing a split and open conflict in the Covenant.
-To continue to utilize the Sangheili meant more divisions with the San’Shyuum and the greater threat that Truth’s lies would be exposed, and the Covenant destroyed.
-Truth was trapped between two choices that could threaten to destroy his life’s work.
+Truth was trapped into a no-win scenario: to favor the Jiralhanae meant angering the Sangheili, and possibly causing open conflict in the Covenant.
+To continue to utilize the Sangheili meant the greater threat that Truth’s lies would be exposed.

 Despite his concern and mistrust of the Sangheili, however, Truth still saw their use.
 Looking for allies he could trust, Truth seemed to have found one in Thel ‘Vadamee, who struck down his own friend rather than let him attack the Hierarchs.2 ‘Vadamee would be elevated to the rank of Supreme Commander and given command of one of the Covenant’s premier fleets.
 ‘Vadamee’s loyalty was a major asset and it seems that Truth thought highly of the warrior.